fieryhenry/tbcms/README.md

     })
     ```

+    You should only use the function for the correct architecture of your
+    device.

     Alternativly you can patch the libnative-lib.so file using a hex editor to
     make the function always return 1.